Course Terms & Conditions

 At the commencement of each qualification, some units may be initially conducted online to provide students time to adapt to their new study program.

-• The college will not deliver more than one-third of the units in the qualification by online mode to international students.
+- The college will not deliver more than one-third of the units in the qualification by online mode to international students

-• The college will ensure that each compulsory study period for the qualification, the international student is studying at least one unit that is not by
+- The college will ensure that each compulsory study period for the qualification, the international student is studying at least one unit that is not by online learning, unless the student is completing the last unit of their qualification.

 STUDENT EQUIPMENT REQUIRED

-Students MUST have the following IT equipment prior to enrolling with BIC and will require a suitable study space for self-study, assessment activities, or
+Students MUST have the following IT equipment prior to enrolling with BIC and will require a suitable study space for self-study, assessment activities, or to participate in online classes.

 Students are required to have their own laptop prior to the commencement of their course.